jordanpemberton/nth_step/README.md

 where F[n] is the nth Fibonacci number, and L[n] is the nth Lucas number.

 Knowing this, and thinking about the problem more intuitively, I realized I could code this problem very similarly to how a Fibonacci generator would be written.
 Like the Fibonacci problem, recursion can be used, but it is faster to use memoization (dynamic programming).
 Since the result is a sum of all the preceding results, you can iterate through n and save prior results with memoization.

+## To Run

+These files can be run with Python 3 from the command line.

+Running test_nth_step.py will test both nth_step.py (for the 1-2 step problem and the 1-2-3 step version of this problem) and nth_step_math.py (for the 1-2 step problem), and your output will be written to the text file nth_step_output.txt.

+nth_step.py uses the DP method discussed, while nth_step_math.py uses the factorial permutation formula discussed.